The Lords of the New Church: Final years and disbandment (1986–1989)

 The Lords of the New Church broke up when Bators ended the band onstage after a concert on 2 May 1989, at the London Astoria.
 In order to pay off a tax bill, the Lords had booked a tour in spring of 1989.
 When Bators was told about the forthcoming gigs, he declined to do them.
 "Stiv said he couldn't do those shows because apparently he's hurt his back very badly", Tregunna said in 2003.
 When Bators, who by this time was living in Paris, eventually agreed to do only one show, the rest of the band decided to put an advert in the music press looking for a stand-in singer for the remaining dates.
 "We thought "If it looks like anyone could possibly do it, and it is a chance in a million, we'll then introduce him to Stiv", James said in 2007.
 "All these people came down, but none of them were right, so we thought "Let's not even mention this to Bators." ...
 And so we did this show at the Astoria in London and sure enough he came on at the end with a T-shirt with our ad on it, and started to fire us all."

 Bators died after being struck by a car in Paris in 1990.
 James said in 2007: "The only other person I've really been able to write with was Stiv Bators ...
 Me and Stiv were fantastic.
 I've never really had that with anybody else. ... it was like the riff master and the lyric master working together."

-Reformation (2001-2007)
+Reformation (2001–2007)

 The band was re-established in 2001 when vocalist Steven "Skid" Marque, co-vocalist and guitarist Jez Miller, and drummer Ozzy joined original members James and Tregunna for the recording of the "Believe it or Not" single, released by NDN Records in 2002.
 The band undertook a European tour in spring the same year.
 Miller and Ozzy departed the band after the UK leg of the tour and was replaced by Adam Becvare on vocals and guitar and Steve Murray on drums.
-This configuration of the band produced the album Hang On in 2003, which was sold at gigs without any official record company release.
+This configuration of the band recorded the album Hang On in 2003, which was sold at gigs without any official record company release.

 James, Tregunna, Becvare and former Lords touring keyboard player Mark Taylor reunited in October 2007 for a one-off 25th anniversary gig at the 100 Club in London.